-This school year 2020 and 2021 Eco committee and Gardening club will be joining together to develop a large wildlife area on the school Field.
+This school year, 2020- 2021, Eco committee and Gardening club will be joining together to develop a large wildlife area on the school field.

-Today, some very keen children wheeled an oak hedgehog box (made by Mr Barber for the Children.) to the other end of the school field where its quiet and the bottom of the fence could allow wildlife through.
-After, the children selected the perfect place the made sure the leaves were just right to keep a hedgehog warm.
+Today, some very keen children wheeled an oak hedgehog box (made by Mr Barber, for the children.) to the other end of the school field where it is quiet.
+The bottom of the fence will allow wildlife through.
+After, the children selected the perfect place they made sure the leaves were just right to keep a hedgehog warm.

 Our next job was to spread some wild flower seeds onto the wild life area so they could settle and be ready to germinate in the spring.